aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

    - Locate the S3 bucket used by the application and delete all the objects within it.
    - Once the bucket is empty, you can delete the bucket itself.

-4. **Secrets Manager Secrets**:
-   - The Virtual Personal Stylist application may use AWS Secrets Manager to store sensitive credentials or other secrets.
-   - If the secrets were not managed by the CDK app, you will need to delete them manually.
-   - Log in to the AWS Management Console and navigate to the Secrets Manager service.
-   - Locate the secrets used by the application and delete them one by one.

-5. **Cognito User Pool**:
+4. **Cognito User Pool**:
    - If the Amazon Cognito user pool was not managed by the CDK app, you will need to delete it manually.
-   - Log in to the AWS Management Console and navigate to the Cognito service.
+   - Go to the Amazon Cognito [console](https://console.aws.amazon.com/cognito/home).
+From the navigation, choose User Pools.
+   - Select the user pool [code] swb-userpool-<stage>-<awsRegionShortName>.
+   - Choose `Delete`.
-   - Locate the user pool used by the Virtual Personal Stylist application and delete it.
+   - Enter the name of the user pool to confirm.

-6. **AWS WAF Configuration**:
+5. **AWS WAF Configuration**:
-   - If the AWS WAF configuration was not managed by the CDK app, you will need to delete it manually.
-   - Log in to the AWS Management Console and navigate to the AWS WAF service.
+   - Sign in to the AWS Management Console and open the [AWS WAF console](https://console.aws.amazon.com/wafv2/).
-   - Locate the WAF resources used by the application and delete them one by one.

-Remember to double-check that all the resources have been successfully deleted to avoid any unnecessary charges or security concerns.
+   - In the navigation pane, choose Web ACLs.
+   - Select the name of the web ACL that you want to delete.
+The console takes you to the web ACL's description, where you can edit it.
+   - On the Associated AWS resources tab, for each associated resource, select the radio button next to the resource name and then choose Disassociate.
+This disassociates the web ACL from your AWS resources.
+   - In the navigation pane, choose Web ACLs.
+   - Select the radio button next to the web ACL that you are deleting, and then choose Delete.

 ## FAQ, known issues, additional considerations, and limitations